I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfdriver-createwdfmemory.md

 A UMDF driver cannot create a memory object with a zero-specified size buffer.
 If a driver must use a zero-specified size buffer, the driver should use a <b>NULL</b> memory object instead.
 For example, if the driver must use a zero-specified size buffer in a read request, the driver must pass <b>NULL</b> to the <i>pOutputMemory</i> parameter in a call to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559233">IWDFIoTarget::FormatRequestForRead</a> method.

-The following code example shows how to create a memory object that can hold information that is read from a USB endpoint.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |